 A lot of the data in the index comes from the Government and Research Institutions, almost 2 million datasets from the US government alone but that still leaves 23 million other datasets on a huge variety of various subjects.

-The Dimensions provides datasets from more than 800 repositories such as Figshare, Dryad, Zenodo, Pangaea and many more.
+The Dimensions provides datasets from more than 800 repositories such as Figshare, Dryad, Zenodo, Pangaea, and many more.

-In order to search across various content types, such as publications, grants, patents, datasets and policy documents you can use this web app.
+In order to search across various content types, such as publications, grants, patents, datasets, and policy documents you can use this web app.

-Besides, it also caters an array of search and discovery, research management apps, entire things in a single framework.
+Besides, it also caters to an array of search and discovery, research management apps, entire things in a single framework.

 You can add your ORCiD account with Dimensions to submit publications from Dimensions to your ORCiD record.